 Enabling QFX5120 Switches to Tunnel Traffic on Core-Facing Layer 3 Tagged and IRB Interfaces

 When a QFX5120 switch attempts to tunnel traffic on core-facing Layer 3 tagged interfaces or IRB interfaces, the switch drops the packets.
-To avoid this issue, you can configure a simple filter-based firewall on the Layer 3 tagged or IRB interface.
-For example:
+To avoid this issue, you can configure a simple two-term filter-based firewall on the Layer 3 tagged or IRB interface.

-In the above example, note that interface et-0/0/3 is referenced by routing instance route1.
-As a result, you must include the set firewall family inet filter vxlan100 term 1 then routing-instance route1 command.
+In this example, note that interface et-0/0/3 is referenced by routing instance route1.
+As a result, you must include the set firewall family inet filter vxlan100 term 2 then routing-instance route1 command.
 Without this command, the firewall filter will not work properly.

 Using ping and traceroute with a VXLAN